meleu/RetroArch-problematic-cheevos/README.md

 ## Notes / Changelog

-- **2016-Nov-01**: The Castlevania, Double Dragon, Felix the Cat (NES) cheevos problems were all solved after the fixes.
+- **2016-Nov-01**: The Castlevania, Double Dragon, Felix the Cat (NES) cheevos problems were all solved after the fixes **Probably most of the problematic cheevos were solved**.

 - **2016-Nov-05**: The Metroid cheevos currently (6/November/2016) work with the QuickNES core only.